 Birds have managed cold for millions of years and the basic needs are always the same: food, shelter, and ways to escape predators.

-Keep feeders clean and filled with nutrient-dense feed like black-oil sunflower seeds.
+Bird feeders should be kept clean and filled with nutrient-dense feed like black-oil sunflower seeds.

 This way the birds can obtain maximum nutrition with minimal energy expended.